makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 The last of Aiden's words came out in a rush, and Sélène could see his muzzle drop after he finished.
 The conversation seemed to be taking a toll on him.
 "I'm sorry, Aiden--" (pick pick, pick pick, almost there, almost to tearing loose whatever was under her skin, whatever taint of evil) "I love you so much, and...and--"

 "Sweetheart-- oh jeez, hold on."
-Aiden dashed off to the kitchen.
+Aiden scrambled up from the couch and dashed off to the kitchen.

 Sélène sniffled, unable to see through the tears, but she heard Aiden trot back and felt the coarse texture of a paper towel press to her wrist.

 "No. Hold still, Sélène," Aiden mumbled, tightening his grip as she tried to tug her paw back.
-"Here, wipe your other paw here--" he guided her paw. "--and then you can wipe your face with this one."
+"Here, wipe your other paw here--" he guided her paw to one bit of towel then hander her a separate one. "--and then you can wipe your face with this one."

 Sélène struggled to follow the directions, some remote part of her confused as to the sudden halt in the conversation.
 She fumbled with a a bit of paper towel Aiden put in her paw, lifting it to wipe at her eyes and nose.